juanthtgotaway/Book-App/README.md

 <br>

 **Pivoting is essential:** This project was very much a test to see how we could overcome certain obstacles.
 I was in charge of the CSS, and HTML.
 I had the CSS all ready with styles and groups dynamically made that worked with google apis that was the last part of the call which needed the LOC (library of congress) to pull the first part of data.
 However, after the LOC api wouldnt work we had to scrap all that and redo the layout for the API that would work.
+James found one a day prior to our deadline and him and corey teamed up to figure out how to make it so that we could retreive that info.
 We decided to lower the search displays to only one: book title.
 From the 4 we originally had selected.

 <br>